ucsd-dsc-arts/dsc160-final-dsc160_final_group4/README.md

 Project Team Members:
 - Yicen Ma, yim095@ucsd.edu
 - Xingyu Jiang, xij080@ucsd.edu
-- Firstname Lastname3, name3@ucsd.edu
+- Chang Yuan, chy238@ucsd.edu
-- Firstname Lastname4, name4@ucsd.edu
+- Michael Kusnadi, mkusnadi@ucsd.edu
-- Firstname Lastname5, name5@ucsd.edu
+- Kaixin Huang, k3huang@ucsd.edu

 ## Abstract
 For the final project, we will find if there exists any differences or similarities between computer generated Van Gogh paintings and his actual work by using deep photo transfer and style transfer.
 This means that we will find some real images which has similar objects as some Van Gogh's paintings.
 Then we will put those real images into models and find the similarties or differences between computer generated painting and his actual work.